 Although white rice contains GABA, brown rice contains 4 times more GABA.
 Germinated brown rice contains 10 times more GABA than white rice.
 100 g germinated Brown rice contains 15 mg GABA.

 Brown rice is a great source of carbohydrate, fiber, protein, and other essential nutrients.
 And, by germination, it becomes easier to digest in your body.
-Now, you also use a germinating brown rice cooker which can do all process automatically from germination to cooking.
+Now, you also use a germinating brown rice cooker from Japan which can do all processes automatically from germination to cooking.

 Brown rice contains vitamin B6 which also helps the production of GABA in your body.